-At each reporting date, liability adequacy tests are performed to ensure the adequacy of the claims liabilities net of deferred acquisition costs ('DAC') and unearned premium reserves.
+At each reporting date, liability adequacy tests are performed to ensure the adequacy of the claims liabilities net of deferred acquisition costs and unearned premium reserves.
 In performing these tests, current best estimates of future contractual cash flows, claims handling and administration expenses as well as investment income from the assets backing such liabilities are used.

-Any deficiency is immediately charged to the statement of comprehensive income and subsequently by establishing a unexpired risk provision for losses arising from liability adequacy tests.
+Any deficiency is subsequently charged to the statement of comprehensive income and a liability for unexpired risk provision is established.